weatherlink/real-time-data-feed/_pages/structure-of-the-data.md

 ## Sample Data Record

-Below is a sample JSON data record from an RDF stream for the Current Conditions record from an Integrated Sensor Suite (ISS) that is part of an EnviroMonitor weather station.
+Below is a sample JSON document from an RDF stream for an EnviroMonitor Integrated Sensor Suite (ISS) current conditions data record.

 ```json
 {